(last updated: 25-02-2024)

 The session consists of:

-The same set of Qi Gong exercises and mini Tai Chi form are repeated each session for a month or three, and then changed for new ones, cycling through 3-4 different sets over the year.
+The same set of Qi Gong exercises and short Tai Chi form are repeated each session for a month or three, and then changed for new ones, cycling through 3-4 different sets over the year.

 How To Attend